Christchurch mosque shootings: Inspired incidents

+On 4 March 2025, Western Australia Police arrested a 16-year-old boy in Eaton who allegedly made an online threat against the newly opened Sydney Islamic House mosque.
+The youth had published a comment under a post on the mosque's Instagram profile referencing the Christchurch mosque shootings, stating "about to christ church [sic] 2.0 this join[t]".
+The New South Wales Police's Liverpool City Police Area Command also commenced an investigation and confirmed there were no "ongoing threats to the community."
+Meta Platforms apologised after Instagram initially dismissed the complaint, attributing it to a technical error.
+The youth was charged with "creating a false impression about the existence of threats or danger."
+The teenager had also published posts with references to White supremacy and homophobia.
+He appeared in the Bunbury Children's Court where he accepted full responsibility and was referred to a diversionary programme for countering violent extremism.

 Reactions

 World leaders

 Queen Elizabeth II, New Zealand's head of state, said she was "deeply saddened" by the attacks.
 Other politicians and world leaders also condemned the attacks, with some attributing them to rising Islamophobia.

 The prime minister of Pakistan, Imran Khan, announced that the Pakistani emigrant who charged at Tarrant and died, would be posthumously honoured with a national award for his courage.

 The president of Turkey, Recep Tayyip Erdoğan, showed footage taken by Tarrant to his supporters at campaign rallies for upcoming local elections.
 The New Zealand and Australian governments, as well as Turkey's main opposition party, criticised his actions.

-President Donald Trump condemned the "horrible massacre".
+U.S. president Donald Trump condemned the "horrible massacre".
 When asked after the attacks if he thought white nationalists were a growing threat around the world, Trump replied, "I don't really.
 I think it's a small group of people that have very, very serious problems.
 It's certainly a terrible thing."

+Malaysian Prime Minister Mahathir Mohamad expressed deep regret over the terrorist attack.
+He said he hoped the New Zealand government would bring the perpetrator to justice.

 Far-right

-Two New Zealand-based anti-immigration groups, the Dominion Movement and the New Zealand National Front, quickly condemned the attacks, distanced themselves from the perpetrator, and shut their websites down.
+Two New Zealand-based anti-immigration groups, the Dominion Movement and the New Zealand National Front, condemned the attacks, distanced themselves from the perpetrator, and shut their websites down.
 Some in the broader far-right culture celebrated the attacks and "sanctified" Tarrant as a central figure.
 Tarrant's manifesto was translated and distributed in more than a dozen different languages with a number of supporters on 8chan making photo and video edits of the shooting.
 Some extremists were inspired by Tarrant, committing violent incidents and deadly attacks of their own, such as those in Poway, El Paso, and Bærum.
 The United Kingdom's domestic intelligence service, MI5, launched an inquiry into Tarrant's possible links to the British far-right.
+The Ukrainian Sich Battalion has urged its members to buy a copy of Tarrant's manifesto, encouraging them to "get inspired" by it.